Updating Results

 About this course

 Do you wish to improve your commercial skills while working in a creative field?
 The University of Notre Dame Australia's Bachelor of Arts with a Second Major in Business will help you successfully harness commerce and apply it to your area of choice.
-This degree will provide a solid foundation for modern commercial practice and consist of five core courses, such as Business Law, Marking and Economics, plus several electives.
+This degree will provide a solid foundation for modern commercial practice and consist of five core courses, such as Business Law, Marketing and Economics, plus several electives.
 Get in touch to enrol today.

 Entry requirements